BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: PL Fitting Derivation

 \subsection{Simplifying the Model for PL Fitting}

-While it is best to use \hyperref[eq:s9]{Equation S9} as is, it is also possible to make several approximations for better computational efficiency.
-In all our calculations we used the full form of \hyperref[eq:s9]{Equation S9}, however, one can use the three simplifications below and get good approximations:
+While it is best to use the rigorous absorptivity equation \hyperref[eq:s8]{Equation S8}, one can also use a simplified model that makes certain approximations to improve computational efficiency.
+In our calculations, we adopted the full form of the absorptivity model in \hyperref[eq:s8]{Equation S8} to calculate the PL emission using \hyperref[eq:s9]{Equation S9} (referred to as ``Full Model").
+Below, we discuss three simplifications (Cases I-III) that give a good approximation of the PL (referred to as ``Simple Model"):}

 \textbf{Case I.} If we assume injected carriers are much more than material doping and the electron and hole effective masses are nearly equal, then \(E_{F}^{e}\) = \(E_{F}^{h}\) and: